Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 9: Verify page has manual visit ID entry section

 **Expected Results:**
-- Step 1: Guard user is authenticated
-- Step 2: Dashboard loads
-- Step 3: Guard Dashboard tab appears
-- Step 4: AI Status tab appears
-- Step 5: Places, Accounts, Gates, Feedback tabs are hidden
-- Step 6: Guard dashboard content is displayed
-- Step 7: Dedicated Guard Dashboard page loads
-- Step 8: QR scanner and gate processing interface is visible
-- Step 9: Manual input field is available
+When a guard user signs in and navigates to the Dashboard page, the guard user should be authenticated.
+The Dashboard should load with guard-specific tabs.
+The Guard Dashboard tab should appear, providing access to guard dashboard content within the main dashboard.
+The AI Status tab should appear, allowing guards to monitor AI service health.
+All other admin tabs (Places, Accounts, Gates, Feedback) should be hidden, as guards don't have administrative access.
+Clicking the Guard Dashboard tab should display guard dashboard content.
+Guards should also be able to navigate to a dedicated Guard Dashboard page via the navigation link.
+The dedicated Guard Dashboard page should load with a QR scanner interface and gate processing controls.
+The QR scanner and gate processing interface should be visible, including camera feed, scan overlay, and gate selection buttons.
+A manual visit ID input field should be available as a fallback when camera access is unavailable.

 **Actual Results:**
-- Step 1: Guard user is authenticated
-- Step 2: Dashboard loads
-- Step 3: Guard Dashboard tab appears
-- Step 4: AI Status tab appears
-- Step 5: Places, Accounts, Gates, Feedback tabs are hidden
-- Step 6: Guard dashboard content is displayed
-- Step 7: Dedicated Guard Dashboard page loads
-- Step 8: QR scanner and gate processing interface is visible
-- Step 9: Manual input field is available
+Guard Dashboard tab appeared.
+AI Status tab visible.
+Other admin tabs hidden.
+Guard dashboard content displayed.
+Dedicated Guard Dashboard page loaded.
+QR scanner and gate processing interface visible.
+Manual input field available.

 **Status:** Passed